Best D&I Practices for Venture Capital and Private Equity

 It is only when diverse perspectives are included at the discussion table that teams can overcome group-think, make better decisions, and ultimately maximize profits.
 However, the challenge of talent management goes beyond hiring.
 It requires us to think about how to succeed with retaining and developing diverse individuals.

-Talent Acquisition in Asset Management, Venture Capital, Private Equity
+Talent acquisition in Asset Management, Venture Capital, Private Equity

 At the talent acquisition level, increasing access to strong underrepresented talent is necessary to create a pipeline of diverse talent.
 One tactic that investors can use to mitigate the impact of unconscious bias is applying systems and training to clarify evaluation criteria and increase objectivity in decision making.